udacity/create-your-own-adventure/english/zoo/zoo.md

 After my self trolling is complete, I decide to drink the lemonade.
 As I lift the lemonade to my mouth I see the tigers have broken loose.
 [tiger-attack](../tiger-attack/tiger-attack.md)

+At the same moment, the tiger ran towards me.
+Frighten that I stand still without know what should do...